JayDerderian/RecursionBot/README.md

 # RecursionBot
-A little twitter bot that quote-tweets itself once every 2 hours.
+A little twitter bot that quote-tweets itself once every 15 minutes.

 # To Use
 Set up your preferred development environment with Python 3